33 Are you bullying or being bullied?

-I am going to write here about academic bullying because it is currently prevalent in academia, and because most of the bullies are unaware of what they are doing.
-In a 2019 survey of graduate students (see here Figure 33.1), 22% felt that they had experienced bullying during their PhD program.
+I am writing here about academic bullying because it is currently prevalent in academia, and because most of the bullies are unaware of what they are doing.
+In a 2019 survey of graduate students (see here Figure 35.1), 22% felt that they had experienced bullying during their PhD program.
+Bullying also happens in the most prestigious institutions (Abbott, 2019).
 The only way of improving the situation around academic bullying is for everyone to become more aware.
 It may not be happening to you, but it may be happening to people around you either in your lab or in another lab in the same department or faculty.
 If you think that this is very rare behaviour in academia, think again (Devlin & Marsh, 2018).

 What you should ask yourself is if someone were to observe this behaviour from the outside, would they recognise the interaction as normal or see that something was not correct?
-Of course, if you observe this going on with someone else in your group, or outside your group.
-Take the initiative to approach the person after and determine whether they feel like a victim: remember that not all interactions are as they appear from the outside.
+Of course, if you observe this going on with someone else in your group, or outside your group, you should take the initiative to approach the person after and determine whether they feel like a victim: remember that not all interactions are as they appear from the outside.
 This is where a good set of institutional rules about bullying is important.

 First, you need to find the rules that your institution has regarding bullying.
 If your institution has no rules, then they will need them and so helping them achieve this would be a good place to start (Mahmoudi & Keashly, 2021).
 No one wants to be the first case study, but there may need to be a first in order to set up a protocol.